Home Stretch provides young people with support to transition to adulthood and a place to call home until 21 years of age.

 In the instance of young people on a family reunification order, a care by secretary order or a long-term care order, Home Stretch arrangements start after a young person’s child protection order expires.

-A referral to Home Stretch will form part of care team discussions when a young person turns 15.5 years of age.
+A referral to Home Stretch will form part of care team discussions when a young person turns 15 years and 9 months of age.

-Young people will be referred to Home Stretch by their Case Manager (DHHS Child Protection or contracted) and a Better Futures worker.
+Young people will be referred to Home Stretch by their Case Manager (DFFH Child Protection, contracted or ACAC) and a Better Futures worker.
 A young person (and carer where relevant) must consent to the referral.

-Better Futures workers will support young people to prepare for independence, with each young person's goals based on their individual needs, aspirations and talents.
+Better Futures workers will support young people to prepare for their transition to adulthood, with each young person's goals based on their individual needs, aspirations and talents.